BRCA testing: Genetic testing for breast cancer

 - benign or likely benign variants.

-BRCA testing may be used to identify the predisposition for breast cancer, but only about 5–10% of breast cancer cases are hereditary.
+BRCA testing may be used to identify the predisposition for breast cancer; however, only about 5–10% of breast cancer cases are hereditary.

 BRCA testing and Therapy:

-Apart from the increased risk of secondary cancers among individuals who carry certain mutations in the BRCA genes, there are certain other features of BRCA induced breast cancers.
+Apart from the increased risk of secondary cancers among individuals who carry certain mutations in the BRCA genes, there are other features of BRCA induced breast cancers.

 What are the types of cancers associated with BRCA mutations?